CarlaMarvin78/webapi-challenge-1/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Middleware and server-side routing

 - [ ] Describe Middleware?

+Middleware is software that allows you to use applications not available within the browser.
+It works to connect two pieces of software... as the kernel and the user application.

 - [ ] Describe a Resource?

+    A resource is data that is passed back to the client, such as the list of hobbits.

 - [ ] What can the API return to help clients know if a request was successful?

+    The API can return a status code of 200 or 201 to indicate that the request was successful.

 - [ ] How can we partition our application into sub-applications?

+    We can partition applications into sub-applications by using different mount paths and handlers.

 ## Project Setup